johnneijzen/John-Turtle-Programs/README.md

 Note: Some Program are buggy im still here but have little to work on them and im now using IntelliJ IDEA With Lua Pluging.

-Since Now im studying Computer Science i think i rewrite all my turtle program begin aging but i keep old as backup just in case
+P.s Since Now im studying Computer Science i think i rewrite all my turtle program begin aging but i keep old as backup just in case

+P.P.S Im Now Go to used LUA Editor for computercraft not old way like using Intellij IDEA with Lua Pluging